Skip to main content

 What Is Systems Biology (Medicine 3.0)?

 This is what we practice at Fishtown Medicine.
-It is often called Medicine 3.0, a term used to describe the shift from reactive to proactive care.
-It combines the rigor of conventional medicine with the curiosity of functional medicine.
-How it works:
+It is often called Medicine 3.0, a term used to describe the change from reactive to proactive care.

 1. Deep Data: We use advanced diagnostics (ApoB, Lp(a), oral glucose tolerance test with insulin) that standard doctors skip, and we interpret them with strict scientific standards.